LibraryCarpentry/lc-python-intro/episodes/03-types-conversion.md

 There are three different types of division:

-1. 'Normal' division (aka floating-point division) is what most people may be familiar with: 5 / 2 = 2.5
+1. 'Normal' division (aka floating-point division) is what most people may be familiar with: `5 / 2 = 2.5`
-2. Floor division, which cuts out the part after the period: 5 / 2 = 2
+2. Floor division cuts out everything after a decimal point: `5 / 2 = 2`
-3. Modulo division, which only keeps the remained after division: 5 / 2 = 1
+3. Modulo division returns the remainder after division: `5 / 2 = 1`

 In Python 3,  the `/` operator performs floating-point division, the `//` operator performs floor division, and the '%' (or *modulo*) operator